-- (6) additional schemes for vector and flux forms of the momentum advection; - (7) additional advection schemes for tracers; - (8) implementation of the AGRIF package (Adaptative Grid Refinement in FORTRAN) [Debreu et al. 2008]; - (9) online diagnostics: tracers trend in the mixed layer and vorticity balance; - (10) rewriting of the I/O management; - (11) OASIS 3 and 4 couplers interfacing with atmospheric global circulation models. - (12) surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) - (13) introduction of LIM 3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [Vancoppenolle et al. 2008]
+- (6) additional schemes for vector and flux forms of the momentum advection; - (7) additional advection schemes for tracers; - (8) implementation of the AGRIF package (Adaptative Grid Refinement in FORTRAN) [?]; - (9) online diagnostics: tracers trend in the mixed layer and vorticity balance; - (10) rewriting of the I/O management; - (11) OASIS 3 and 4 couplers interfacing with atmospheric global circulation models. - (12) surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) - (13) introduction of LIM 3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [?]